-- 1.2.1 An employer shall grant an employee eighty (80) days sick leave in a three (3) year leave cycle. - 1.2.2 In order to qualify for sick leave when taking more than two (2) consecutive days of sick leave an employee must submit to his direct Supervisor an acceptable medical certificate within 5 days from the first day of being so absent, and should subsequent consecutive days of sick leave be required, the employee must submit subsequent medical certificates within 2 days from the date of expiry of any submitted medical certificate, which shall be issued be a registered health practitioner.

-1.2.2.1 Should an employee be on sick leave on the Friday and the consecutive Monday or on a day prior or following a public holiday, an employee will be required to provide a medical certificate.
+- 1.2.1 An employer shall grant an employee eighty (80) days sick leave in a three (3) year leave cycle. - 1.2.2 In order to qualify for sick leave when taking more than two (2) consecutive days of sick leave an employee must submit to his direct Supervisor an acceptable medical certificate within 5 days from the first day of being so absent, and should subsequent consecutive days of sick leave be required, the employee must submit subsequent medical certificates within 2 days from the date of expiry of any submitted medical certificate, which shall be issued by a registered health practitioner. - 1.2.2.1 Should an employee be on sick leave on the Friday and/or the consecutive Monday or on a day prior or following a public holiday, an employee will be required to provide a medical certificate. - 1.2.3 The employer is further not required to pay an employee if an employee is absent on more than two occasions during an eight-week period, and on request by the employer, does not produce a medical certificate stating that the employee was unable to work for the duration of the employee's absence on account of sickness or injury.